Target Audience: RN, Nurse Practitioners, Health Care Professionals who work with WOC patients.

 The implementation of early mobility has been shown to decrease the number of days with sedation and ventilation, length of stay, and the rate of pressure injury formation.
 This early mobility protocol allowed all staff to know when and how to move patients in the pediatric intensive care unit, putting practical interventions in place to keep the patient moving forward.

-Learning Objective: Upon completion of this program, participants will be able to discuss the concept of early mobility and building a protocol in a pediatric intensive care unit (PICU).
+Learning Outcomes: Upon completion of this program, participants will be able to discuss the concept of early mobility and building a protocol in a pediatric intensive care unit (PICU).

 The planners and faculty for this program have nothing to disclose unless listed below.
 All potential Conflicts of Interest have been reviewed by the Lead Nurse Planner, Nurse Planner, and Director of Education, and resolved according to the WOCN Society policy to ensure that no bias exists as a result of disclosed relevant financial relationships with Commercial Interest Organizations.